Gleyber Torres Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.76 team ERA ranks second across all MLB pitching staffs.
+- The Astros have the second-ranked team ERA among all league pitching staffs (3.77).

-- The righty last pitched on Saturday against the Tampa Bay Rays, when he went six innings, allowing three earned runs while giving up three hits.
+- In his last outing on Saturday against the Tampa Bay Rays, the right-hander tossed six innings, allowing two earned runs while surrendering four hits.

-- In 20 games this season, the 26-year-old has put up an ERA of 4.33, with 8.6 strikeouts per nine innings.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.